 Drupal 8 has dozens of useful performance optimization modules.
-We have already reviewed the core BigPipe module and the contributed Subrequests module.
+Our Drupal developers have already reviewed the core BigPipe module and the contributed Subrequests module.
 Today, we are pleased to discuss a new tool to speed up Drupal sites — the Quicklink module in Drupal 8.
 Using the example of its work, we will see that a fast website is always a step ahead of the users’ intentions.
 Let’s go.

 The essence of the Quicklink module in Drupal 8